Jesse-Redford/SolidWorks_Pybullet_Integration/README.md

 # Solidworks Integration with Pybullet
 A development guide for building custom robot assemblies in Solidworks, converting them to URDF, importing to pybullet environment, and setting up position and speed controllers.
-To get started I recommend downloading the Test_Files folder.
-This includes a simple solidworks model and the urdf I will be referencing for this tutorial.
+To get started I recommend downloading the Test_Files folder and creating a python script to copy and paste code into.
+The Test_Files folder includes the solidworks models, urdf, and python files I will be referencing throughout this tutorial.
 It is also assumed that you have solidoworks and python installed on your machine.

 ### Topics
-- creating robot assemblies in Solidworks
+- modeling robot assemblies in Solidworks
 - converting solidworks assembly to URDF
 - importing URDF into pybullet enviroment
 - Setting up GUI and configuring pybullet parameters